alshdavid/BorrowScript/README.md

 This results in producing a binary that does not need a garbage collector and a ships a negligible runtime.

-Tiny, efficient, safe.
-Pretty clever.
+Rust's idea is pretty clever, nice work Mozilla!

 # Audiences

 TypeScript BC targets the engineering of high level application development, namely:
-- Web servers
 - Graphical applications
   - Web applications via web assembly
   - Native mobile applications
   - Native desktop applications
+- Web servers
 - CLI tools
 - Embedded applications